 A60/M40 at a Glance and the Pricing in India

 Samsung Galaxy M40 AKA Samsung Galaxy A60 is the last phone of the 1st Generation Samsung M Series.
 This time Samsung intended to spice things up a little bit.
-Samsung A60 Review and Price List.
-The went to give a signature Punch hole display factor in this product but as we said before that the display is a TFT display.
-This display factor was first introduced in the all new Samsung Galaxy S 10 and S 10 Plus.
+The went to give a signature Punch hole display factor in this product, but as we said before that the display is a TFT display.
+This display factor was first introduced in the all-new Samsung Galaxy S 10 and S 10 Plus.
 The 6.3 Inches Full HD+ PLS TFT display was named as Infinity O Display.
 It had a resolution of 1080 into 2340 pixels.
-Latest Android 9.0 was running with ONE UI.
+The latest Android 9.0 was running with ONE UI.
 This time Samsung opted a Qualcomm Snapdragon 675 as their processor.
-675 chipsets was a fairly popular and powerful processors.
+Six hundred seventy-five chipsets was a fairly popular and powerful processor.

 As the pricing is concerned, it is around 17,990 INR for the 64 GB and 19,900 INR for the 128 GB version.

 Honestly speaking, I am not that much satisfied with this unit.
-The camera, the display and the performance is not that impactful as of the competitors in the market.
+The Camera, the display, and the performance are not that impactful as of the competitors in the market.
 It failed to be the worthy successor of A 50.
-Having said that, it is not that bad and people would still buy it.
-So that was all for today guys.
+Having said that, it is not that bad, and people would still buy it.
+So that was all for today, guys.
 Please stay home and stay safe in this pandemic.